x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/full-example-with-comments.md

         }
       ]
     },

-    "receiver": {                                   # optional, info from user record if authenticated "id": "SDMX",
+    # receiver is optional, info from user record if authenticated
+    "receiver": {
+      "id": "SDMX",
       "name": "SDMX",
       "contact": [